MFA in Writing for Children and Young Adults

 A selection of books written by Hamline creative writing faculty

-MFA in Writing for Children and Young Adults overview
+MFAC MFA in Writing for Children and Young Adults

-Whatever your chosen format or genre may be—whether it’s picture books, young adult fantasy, graphic novels, or something else—you will have the opportunity to work one-on-one with faculty members, who are award-winning authors.
+Whatever your chosen format or genre may be—whether it’s picture books, young adult fantasy, graphic novels, or something else—you'll have the opportunity to work one-on-one with faculty members who are themselves award-winning authors.

 Twice a year, you will join other students and faculty for in-depth lectures, workshops, and readings devoted to writing for children and young adults.
 Faculty, visiting writers, and graduating students give readings, deliver lectures, and conduct seminars that provide real-world tools for success.